cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 Being a protocol, LDAP is not related to any specific product and it is described in a set of **RFCs** (*Request for comments*, the official rules of the Internet ecosystem).
-Latest version of this rules is **version 3** documented in the RFC4510 (and subsequents RFCs) released in June 2006.
+Latest version of this rules is **version 3** documented in the RFC4510 (and subsequent RFCs) released in June 2006.

 A brief history of LDAP
 =======================